 Matthew 10:28a: [D]o not fear those who kill the body but cannot kill the soul.

 Since a person’s physical body can be killed by people, it seems that the term soul in this passage pertains to a person’s eternal spirit.
 However, in the context of this passage, the reference to the soul may pertain to a person’s inner desire to live according to God’s will.
 In a figurative sense, that desire is not killed when the person dies.

 Matthew 16:26a: [W]hat is a man profited if he gains the whole world, and loses his own soul?
 [Note: Mark 8:36 says essentially the same thing.]

-The term soul in this passage may pertain to a person’s eternal spirit.
-However, it could instead pertain to his earthly existence.
-What the verse may be questioning is the benefit to a person who is seeking to obtain all the things he desires in this world, but loses his life in the process of trying to do so.
+The term soul in this scripture may pertain to a person’s eternal spirit, but it could instead pertain to his earthly existence.
+What the verse is apparently questioning is the benefit to a person who is seeking to obtain all the things he (or she) desires in this world, but loses his (or her) life in the process of trying to do so.